Veterans with PTSD are FREE of Charge!

 Even the government recognizes the benefits of cannabis for PTSD.
 At least 13 states allow the medicinal use of cannabis for PTSD.
 But, until now, the research has been lacking.
-Researchers have been talking about studying medical marijuana and PTSD since 2009.
+Researchers have been talking about studying medical marijuana for patients with PTSD since 2009.
 The first study wasn’t approved until 2016.
 With more research, science may be able to tell you the best way to use cannabis to medicate PTSD.

 5. The Future of Medical Marijuana for Veterans with PTSD

 For decades, medical marijuana for PTSD has helped veterans suffering.
 Although it may not have been legal, many veterans turned to cannabis to solve their problems.
 Thanks to the legalization of medical marijuana in many States and the upcoming legalization in Canada, people that suffer from PTSD have another legal solution.
 Unlike other medications, cannabis has few side effects yet it helps many different symptoms.
 People who are prescribed cannabis don’t need to worry about dangerous side effects or overdose.

 More research is being done on the link between medical marijuana and PTSD.
 This could open up new doors for people who suffer from the disorder.
 Researchers may be able to come up with a more effective way to medicate PTSD by providing veterans medical marijuana.
 Or, they may learn how to treat it overall.
 In either case, the future looks bright.